ARM-software/abi-aa/aapcs64/aapcs64.rst

 The Base Procedure Call Standard
 ================================

 The base standard defines a machine-level calling standard for the A64 instruction set.
 It assumes the availability of the vector registers for passing floating-point and SIMD arguments.
-Application code is expected to conform to one of three data models defined in this standard; LP64 or LLP64.
+Application code is expected to conform to one of two data models defined in this standard; LP64 or LLP64.

 Machine Registers
 -----------------